Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 9 Report.md

 <img width="1000" alt="Learning Rhino" src="assets/W9 8.png"><br>
 <div align="center">Robot's Death</div><br><br>

-Cloud and Cross-Device Communication: An LED indicator provides visual feedback on the robot’s status.
+Cloud and Cross-Device Communication: Phonton 2 Cloud is used to enable information uploading and also the communication of two Phonton 2 board.
 Using PuTTY, a serial communication tool, I identified and connected another Photon device to integrate these real-time updates effectively.
 <img width="1000" alt="Learning Rhino" src="assets/W9 cloud.png"><br>
 <div align="center">Using PuTTy to search for the second Phonton 2</div><br><br>